thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * use lazy import to speed up launch?
 * use regexp instead of string matching most of the time
 * add defaults value for argparse arguments
-* implement support for arbitrary additional fields
+* investigate support for arbitrary additional fields
 * add --export-as to export as txt, csv, etc
 * code a way to open links without doing reviews
 * implement a two letter shortcut code to answer importance and time at the same time